 In order to ensure the safety of drugs, it is important to assess measures for appropriate management of the risks of drugs at any time from the development phase to the regulatory review and the post-marketing phase.
-The RMP is a document which is shown the consistent risk management of drug from the development phase to the post-marketing phase.
-And the RMP aims to be made evaluate the risk management at regular intervals or in response to the progress of post-marketing surveillance and a set of pharmacovigilance activities to minimize the risks of drugs.
+The RMP is a document which shows the consistent risk management of drug from the development phase to the post-marketing phase.
+The RMP aims that the risks of drugs are evaluated at regular intervals or in response to the progress of post-marketing surveillance and a set of pharmacovigilance activities to minimize the risks of drugs.
 Sharing the published information among medical professionals is meant to ensure further enhancements of post-marketing safety measures.

 When PMDA concludes the necessity of the additional activities on the process of approval, etc., PMDA will publish the RMP in PMDA web site after MAHs submit the RMP including the contents of additional activities to PMDA.